Praneet4042/TheForgottenHouse/README.md

 - **Atmospheric Horror** — Dark lighting, fog, ambient audio, and jumpscares
 - **Tripo AI 3D Assets** — Custom horror models generated using AI
 - **Procedural Audio** — Phone call audio generated entirely at runtime in C#
+- **Dynamic Interaction System** — Objects glow and display floating world-space prompts when the player is within range and the lantern is ON.
+Prompts always face the player camera using the FloatingText system.
+- **Cinematic Escape Ending** — Cinemachine powered camera sequence showing the player escaping the haunted house

 ---